mathwhiz1212/proxmox-notes/ZFS.md

 ```

 This does appear to have the side effect of having the drive be named `ata-ST1000DM003-1ER162_Z4Y2PWLM` in the pool instaed of sdd, but our failed drive has now been replaced!

-You can wipe disks in the Proxmox web interface under `Node > Disks`, I believe this is a wipe rather than deletion.
-Deleted data is typically recoverable, especially on SSDs.
-"Wiping" a drive generally refers to writing random bits of information over the entire drive more than once which makes it very hard to recover any data.

 ### On physical nodes: